zebscripts/AFK-Daily/README.md

 ```

 ## Config/Variables
-In order to take actions in the game, the script is dependent on some variables that are set at the beginning of the it.
+The script acts depending on a set of variables.
 In order to change these, open `config.sh` with a text editor of choice, and update them.

-**`afk-daily.sh`:**
 | Variable                    | Description                                                                                                              | Default |
 | :-------------------------- | :----------------------------------------------------------------------------------------------------------------------- | :-----: |
 | `canOpenSoren`              | Set to `true` if the player has permissions to open Soren.                                                               | `false` |